 Step #3 Do you have an STD?

 Any time you have unprotected sex or sex with several partners, there is the possibility of being infected with an STD (Sexually Transmitted Disease).
 No matter what type of abortion you have, it will be an invasive procedure.
-Even when you use the Abortion Pill (RU-486), the abortion doctor will still need to enter your cervix.
-By doing so, an STD can be transferred into your uterus, possibly causing PID (Pelvic Inflammatory Disease).
+An STD can be transferred into your uterus, possibly causing PID (Pelvic Inflammatory Disease).
 PID can cause permanent damage, which could lead to infertility.
 Protect your reproductive health by getting testing and treatment for the two most common STDs: Chlamydia and Gonorrhea.
 First Step’s mobile unit can examine all women, whether they are pregnant or not.

 After you have done lab-quality pregnancy testing, taken an ultrasound, and tested for an STD, it’s time to sit down one-on-one with your consultant.
 Like the testing, your conversation will be completely confidential.
 Together, you can assess your life situation and the options you have moving forward.
 Get the information and test results you need, before doing anything else.